pminasandra/tracktorlive/Cassettes.md

 This cassette is useful for sending a signal to the Arduino board when an individual enters or exits a Region of Interest (ROI).
 It is recommended to add a threshold time — the minimum amount of time the individual must remain inside or outside the ROI before the signal is sent — to avoid false triggers from brief movements or noise.
+Before running this cassette, we should run some cassettes described above:

 ```
 #1.
 Add cassette to Detect Arduino port here (def find_arduino_port()).